When referencing William & Mary

 - VIMS is acceptable on second reference

-- the William & Mary School of Marine Science at VIMS is an acceptable first reference when the subject of the content clearly involves a connection to the School of Marine Science
+- the William & Mary School of Marine Science at VIMS is an acceptable first reference for internal audiences and some external stories when clear the subject of the article involves a connection to the School of Marine Science

 - always include "William & Mary" as part of first reference for either